prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // Account number at the bank
       account_number: number;

-      // URI of the bank
+      // URL of the bank
-      bank_uri: string;
+      bank_url: string;

       // Name of the account's owner
       name: string;